guillelezama/academic-web-Vale/content/resources/_index.md

 #   image: ""
 ---

+# tscsdep: Tools for analyzing country-year time-series-cross-sectional data with spatial and temporal dependence

+ Hays, Jude C., Valentina González-Rostani, Scott Cook, Robert Franzese, and Wooseok Kim.
+(2022). version 0.1.0. https://github.com/judechays/STADL

+This package contains multiple functions that help create geographic spatial weights matrices and estimate spatial lag models.
+At present, it can estimate weights matrices of unbalanced data up until the year 2019.
+It also provides researchers with an easy to use wrapper for estimating Spatial AutoRegressive (SAR) lag models, error models (SEM), and Spatial Autocorrelation models (SAC).

+# Some other projects

 Hi!
 Here you can find some side projects of things that I have learned, and as I enjoyed learning them, I also enjoy sharing them.
 Most of them are for "beginners," but it is always good to have a nice starting point.
 I will be updating as I systematize some of my work.
 I hope you find it helpful.

 ### Latex Tips